 When it comes to our health, we should all be taking care of it, regardless of our age.
-But every decade of life brings a different set of priorities than others.
-Arguably the most crucial time to adopt a healthy routine is in your 20s, and if you establish them now (while you're still young), then you'll convert these simple daily practices into a healthy lifestyle so they become habitual instead of a daily chore later on.
+But every decade of life brings a different set of priorities.
+Arguably the most crucial time to adopt a healthy routine is in your 20s, and if you establish one now (while you're still young), you'll be more likely to convert the simple daily practices into a healthy lifestyle instead of a daily chore.

-So we tapped seven health experts, from registered dieticians to celebrity nutritionists, to share the daily habits every 20-something needs to adopt now to lead a healthier life.
+Deciphering which habits pertain to you, however, and knowing exactly how to incorporate them into your everyday schedule is the big question.
+We asked seven health experts, from registered dietitians to celebrity nutritionists, to share the daily habits every 20-something needs to adopt now to lead a healthier life.